30 Types of Beetles in Wisconsin

 After hatching, the larvae tunnel through the bark, damaging the tree’s vascular system and leading to death.

-To protect your ash trees from this pest, monitoring them closely and acting quickly if signs of infestation are observed is important.
+To protect your ash trees from this pest, it is important to monitor them closely and act quickly if signs of infestation are observed.

 23. Banded Longhorn Beetles